Panthenol: Provitamin B5 und die Wissenschaft des Heilens

 Moisture Retention: Humectancy and More

-Panthenol is a humectant – it binds water from the environment and the tissue into the stratum corneum.
+Panthenol is a humectant – it binds water from the environment and tissue into the stratum corneum.
 This effect is hygroscopic, comparable to glycerin.
-At the same time, panthenol has occlusive properties that reduce water evaporation from the skin surface.
+At the same time, panthenol has occlusive properties that reduce the evaporation of water from the skin's surface.
 Studies show that 1–5% panthenol significantly improves skin moisture within 24 hours.

 1–5 %